ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 ray job submit --address http://localhost:8265  -- python -c "import ray; ray.init(); print(ray.cluster_resources())"
 ```

-You'll see an error similar to this:
+You may see an error similar to this:

 ```
 ...
 requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url: http://localhost:8265/api/version
 ```

-This confirms that the Ray cluster requires authentication.
+This error confirms that the Ray cluster requires authentication.

-## Configure Kubernetes RBAC for Access Control
+## Configure Kubernetes RBAC for access control

 To access the RayCluster, you need:
 *  **Authentication:** Provide a valid authentication token (e.g., a Kubernetes service account token or a cloud IAM token) in the request headers.